 Before you can begin using MBOS, you must be registered with MBOS and the MyNewJersey website.
 Registration information can be found on the NJDPB website.

-If you need assistance registering for MBOS, send an email with the subject line "MBOS Email" to: pensions.nj@treas.nj.gov
+If you need assistance registering for MBOS, call the MBOS Help Line at (609) 292-7524 or send an email with the subject line "MBOS Email" to: pensions.nj@treas.nj.gov

 Telephone Numbers